sid42/ECE356_Project_F21/README.md

         e.g. : life_expectancy delete -code  -year 2015

 ### infant_mortality
-The following commands allow the user to query and update all the infant mortality data of the country
+The following commands allow the user to query and update all the infant mortality data of the country<br />
-Attributes: country_code, country_name, year, gender, infant_mortality, infant_mortality_male, infant_mortality_female
+Attributes: country_code, country_name, year, gender, infant_mortality, infant_mortality_male, infant_mortality_female<br />
-NOTE: PK for infant_mortality: country_code, year
+NOTE: PK for infant_mortality: country_code, year<br />

     infant_mortality all -> To show all data present in the infant_mortality table infant_mortality get -<attribute> <value> ... -> To show specific information from infant_mortality table by filtering on given attribute values